aramova/opn-diag/CONCEPTS.md

     *   **OPNsense-Specific Tooling**: The script heavily leverages OPNsense's built-in `configctl` command-line utility.
 This is the preferred way to get structured, reliable information about the firewall's configuration and status, as it queries the live configuration directly.
     *   **Fallback Mechanisms**: Where possible, the script has fallbacks.
 For example, if it cannot determine the WAN interface for `tcpdump` from `configctl`, it falls back to parsing the output of `netstat` to find the default route's interface.

+## Sanitization Logic

+This section details how the `--sanitize` flag works to protect sensitive information while keeping the output useful for diagnostics.

+The sanitization process is designed to be intelligent.
+It doesn't just replace every IP address with `[REDACTED_IPv4]`.
+Instead, it first builds a map of known, important IP addresses and replaces them with descriptive labels.

+1.  **IP Map Creation (`build_ip_map`)**:
+    *   The script iterates through the output of `ifconfig -a` to find the IP addresses (v4 and v6) assigned to each interface (e.g., `em0`, `igc1`).
+It creates a mapping like `192.168.1.1` -> `[INTERFACE_LAN_IP]`.
+    *   It then queries `configctl interface gateways status json` to get the IP addresses of configured gateways and maps them, for example, to `[GATEWAY_WAN_DHCP_IP]`.
+    *   This map is stored in a temporary file as a series of `sed` substitution commands.

+2.  **Redaction Execution (`run_sanitization`)**:
+    *   The script uses `sed` to perform multiple passes over the generated output file.
+    *   **Pass 1**: It applies the custom IP map created in the previous step.
+This ensures that contextually important IPs are labeled descriptively.
+    *   **Pass 2**: It applies a series of generic regex patterns to catch any remaining sensitive data:
+        *   It redacts MAC addresses, keeping the OUI (the first three octets) to preserve manufacturer information (e.g., `00:11:22:33:44:55` becomes `00:11:22:[REDACTED_MAC_SUFFIX]`).
+        *   It redacts any remaining FQDNs (e.g., `my-server.example.com` becomes `[REDACTED_FQDN]`).
+        *   It redacts any remaining IPv4 and IPv6 addresses that weren't in the map.
+        *   It redacts the system's hostname.
+        *   It redacts disk serial numbers from the output of `geom disk list`.

+This multi-stage process ensures the final file is safe to share while being significantly more useful for troubleshooting than a file with generic redactions.

 ## Diagnostic Sections Breakdown

+### Section 1: System Information (`collect_system_info`)

+*   **Logic and Purpose**: This section gathers high-level information about the operating system and its status.
+It establishes a baseline understanding of the software environment.
+*   **Commands Executed**:
+    *   `uname -a`: Prints detailed OS information, including the kernel version, architecture, and build date.
+Essential for identifying the base FreeBSD version.
+    *   `freebsd-version -ukr`: Shows the installed userland, kernel, and running kernel versions.
+Helps spot mismatches that can occur after an update.
+    *   `uptime`: Shows how long the system has been running, the number of users, and the system load averages.
+A recent reboot could be a sign of a crash.
+High load averages point to performance issues.
+    *   `cat /var/run/dmesg.boot`: Dumps the kernel message buffer from boot time.
+This is invaluable for diagnosing hardware detection issues, driver failures, or other problems that occur very early in the boot process.
+    *   `configctl system status`: An OPNsense-specific command to get a quick, structured overview of the system's health, including versions and service status.
+    *   `configctl system sensors`: Queries the system's hardware sensors for temperature, voltage, and fan speed.
+Critical for diagnosing overheating or hardware power issues.
+*   **Troubleshooting Use Cases**:
+    *   **Problem**: The firewall is crashing randomly.
+    *   **Analysis**: Check `uptime` to see if the crashes coincide with specific times.
+Review `dmesg.boot` and `configctl system sensors` for signs of hardware errors or overheating that could cause instability.
+    *   **Problem**: A new network card is not working.
+    *   **Analysis**: Search the `dmesg.boot` output for the card's model or the driver name.
+If it shows errors during initialization or isn't detected at all, it points to a driver or hardware compatibility issue.

+---

+### Section 2: Hardware Diagnostics (`collect_hardware_diagnostics`)

+*   **Logic and Purpose**: This section probes the physical hardware of the system.
+It's designed to identify issues with the CPU, memory, storage, and motherboard.
+*   **Commands Executed**:
+    *   `lscpu`: Lists detailed CPU information, including model, cores, speed, and features.
+    *   `lsblk`: Lists block devices (disks).
+Useful for seeing all detected storage devices.
+    *   `hwstat`: Provides a general hardware status overview.
+    *   `dmidecode -q -t system` & `dmidecode -q -t bios`: Queries the DMI (or SMBIOS) data to get the system manufacturer, model number, serial number, and BIOS/UEFI version.
+Invaluable for identifying the exact hardware and checking for firmware updates.
+    *   `geom disk list`: Shows detailed information about disk geometry and attached disks from the FreeBSD GEOM framework.
+    *   `smartctl -a /dev/...`: Runs a full Self-Monitoring, Analysis, and Reporting Technology (SMART) check on each detected disk.
+This can reveal a failing or unhealthy disk before it fails completely.
+*   **Troubleshooting Use Cases**:
+    *   **Problem**: The system is performing poorly or has I/O errors in the logs.
+    *   **Analysis**: Examine the output of `smartctl`.
+Look for non-zero values in `Reallocated_Sector_Ct`, `Current_Pending_Sector`, or a `FAILED` status in the overall health assessment.
+These are strong indicators of a failing disk.
+    *   **Problem**: You need to confirm if a system's BIOS/UEFI is out of date.
+    *   **Analysis**: The `dmidecode -t bios` output shows the current firmware version and release date.
+This can be compared against the manufacturer's website to see if an update is available, which might fix stability or compatibility issues.
+    *   **Sample `smartctl` Output Snippet**:
+        ```
+        SMART Attributes Data Structure revision number: 10
+        ID# ATTRIBUTE_NAME          FLAG     VALUE WORST THRESH TYPE      UPDATED  WHEN_FAILED RAW_VALUE
+          5 Reallocated_Sector_Ct   0x0033   100   100   005    Pre-fail  Always       -       0
+          9 Power_On_Hours          0x0032   099   099   000    Old_age   Always       -       12345
+        197 Current_Pending_Sector  0x0022   100   100   000    Old_age   Always       -       8
+        ```
+    *   **Interpretation**: In this sample, the `Current_Pending_Sector` count of 8 indicates there are sectors the drive firmware is unsure about.
+This is a warning sign that the disk may be developing problems.

 ---

 ### Section 3: Interface Configuration & Status (`collect_interface_config`)